carsdotcom/skelebot/docs/scaffolding.md

 ```

 ### Git Templates
-The scaffolder can also load templates from Git repositories diring the scaffolding process by selecting `Git` as the TEMPLATE when prompted.
+The scaffolder can also load templates from Git repositories during the scaffolding process by selecting `Git` as the TEMPLATE when prompted.

 ```
 Select a TEMPLATE [Default, Dash, Git]: Git